 Having presented the software architecture for our automated DNA assembly system, we now present simulation results.
-We note that our simulation does not incorporate physical latencies present with DMFBs such as the electrode switching rate58 and the delay with mixing operations59.
+We note that our simulation does not incorporate physical latencies present with DMFBs such as the electrode switching rate 53 and the delay with mixing operations 54.
 Accordingly, a comparison of runtimes with other DNA synthesis technology is speculative, at best.

 In our simulation, we wish to evaluate the impact of computer hardware, virtual lab grid size, and target gene length on our system's performance.
-We draw conclusions about their impacts on the system's runtime.
+We draw conclusions about their impacts on the system's runtime, memory usage, and CPU usage.
 The simulated DMFB system for DNA assembly was written in Python.
 Fig. 14 displays a snapshot of the simulation's GUI displaying routed droplet movement in real-time.
 Additionally, benchmarking results were captured to better understand the distribution of function workload and the limitations of the current model.